 Cultural Keepers Program & Symposium

 Program Runs Throughout the Fair

 The Cultural Keepers: DAAFF Indigenous Curators Program and Symposium creates a national meeting place – an annual platform to connect Aboriginal and Torres Strait Islander curators with remote community artists, Arts Workers, and their Art Centres.

 Kira Kiro Arts booth at the 2018 Darwin Aboriginal Art Fair.
 Photo by Dylan Buckee

-Over 70 Art Centres across Australia will be making their way to Darwin for DAAF in 2021!
+Over 70 Art Centres across Australia will be part of DAAF in 2021!